-The program of liberal arts courses, which comprises approximately one-half of the total curriculum, blends humanistic knowledge with professional career preparation.
+The program of liberal arts courses, which comprises one-half of the total curriculum, blends humanistic knowledge with professional career preparation.
 The sequence of general business-related courses examines topics of broad business knowledge and practice.
-The sequence includes introductory courses in accounting, economics, computer information systems, law and statistics, each relating to the fundamentals of business.
-Other courses in this sequence include management, marketing, finance and operations.
-In each of these courses emphasis is placed on essential analytical tools and their use in various business areas.
-Course work emphasizing strategic planning, societal development, and global business is also included in the business core curriculum and helps prepare students to enter a career in a functional field or undertake graduate studies.
+The sequence includes introductory courses in accounting, economics, computer information systems, law, statistics, management, marketing, finance and operations.
+In each of these courses, emphasis is placed on essential analytical tools and their use in solving business problems.
+Course work emphasizing strategic planning, societal development, and global business is also included to help prepare students to enter a career in a functional field or undertake graduate studies.
 The major disciplines are accounting, business analytics, computer information systems, economics, finance, management, and marketing.
-Global Business Studies may be taken as a co-major.Back To Top
+Global Business Studies may be taken as a co-major as as a minor.

 The major in accounting centers on financial and operational communications for business and governmental units.
 The program prepares students for careers in public accounting, industrial or private accounting, governmental and institutional accounting, or for a general business career.
 Accounting education provides a sound basis for advancement to managerial positions and is a desirable background for other non-business professions, such as law.